Academic Policies

 2. denial of permission to complete course work and/or sit for the exam or receipt of a grade of WD (withdrawn) or FAB (failed for absence).

 Missing more than one-fifth of classes is presumptively excessive.
 Any student who finds himself or herself at risk of missing more than one-fifth of classes for any course should immediately speak with the instructor and/or Dean of Students.
-Please note that these rules supersede the policy that a student may drop a course up until the last day of the class without receiving a WD on his or her transcript.
+Please note that these rules supersede the policy that a student may drop a course up until the last day of the class without receiving a WD on their transcript.

 Faculty members may establish a higher standard of regular attendance than that described above, and may also take this higher standard of attendance, class participation, and the quality of class performance into account in determining the student’s grade as long as the faculty member has, during the first week of classes, announced an intention to do so or has included that intention in the syllabus or other class materials distributed in the first week of class.